4-H Youth Development

 - Some of your questions may be answered in Frequently Asked Questions

 We would love to have you as a Volunteer Project Leader!
 Do you have a knowledge you could share with youth?
-If you would like to be a 4-H Volunteer Project Leader in your county, complete a VIP Leader Application, then contact your local extension office.
+If you would like to be a 4-H Volunteer Project Leader in your county, contact your local extension office.
 Project Leaders may have from 1 to many meetings to help instruct members.

 (Note) If these do not open properly in your browser, use Google Chrome browser.